alice-em/cbrreader/README.md

 Standard Options:
     --output, -o  Destination folder of all the images.
-                  If unspecified, cbr extracts in *output* directory in the same level as source.cbr.
+                  If unspecified, cbr extracts comics in ./temp.

-     --debug, -d  Allows users to see what is happening through each point in the process
+     --debug, -d  Allows users to see what is happening through each point in the process (not yet implemented)

       --help, -h  Shows the help menu